 - Read A Blessing Not a Curse by Jane Bennett.
 This book for parents includes practical advice on how to discuss menstruation with your daughter and support her through this important time.

 - Attend or host the workshop A Celebration Day for Girls with your daughter.
 At the Celebration Day you and your daughter will enjoy lively discussion, fun activities, stories and gentle celebration of the magical threshold of puberty and menarche.

 Click here for more information about A Celebration Day for Girls.

 A Celebration Day for Girls was developed by Jane Bennett.
 Jane has a Bachelor of Social Work and Diploma of Clinical Hypnotherapy.
 She has worked in the field of Natural Fertility Management with Francesca Naish since 1990, counseling and training health professionals in these methods throughout Australia and New Zealand.
 Jane is the author of A Blessing Not a Curse and co-author of The Pill: Are you sure its for you?
-(2008) and The NFM Contraception and Conception Kits with Francesca Naish.
+(2008) and The NFM Contraception Kits and Conception Guide with Francesca Naish.
 Jane is the Managing Director of NFMKits Pty Ltd.